 Amazon has 2 different categories of keywords it uses to rank products:

 Primary keywords are visible on Amazon.
 They exist within product titles and descriptions and should be chosen carefully.
 Ideally, they should reflect the primary way you think people will find your product.
 The following recommendations are from Amazon Seller Central to help you create better product titles.

-Within your product title, Amazon suggests that you should use the following elements:
+Within your product title, use the following elements: